Auderghem

-Auderghem is adjacent to the municipalities of Etterbeek, Ixelles, Woluwe-Saint-Pierre, and Watermael-Boitsfort.
-In common with all of Brussels’ municipalities, it is legally bilingual (French–Dutch).

-The municipality is governed by its 16th mayor, Didier Gosuin (FDF).

 History

 Three forest villages (Auderghem, Watermael, and Boitsfort-Bosvoorde), were one for centuries.
 In 1794, the soldiers of the French Revolution decided to separate these into three distinct municipalities.
 In 1811, Napoleon decided to reunite the three villages, by imperial decree, into a single administrative entity.
 But Auderghem was withdrawn from this union by royal act, leaving Watermael-Boitsfort on its own.
 Thus, Auderghem became an independent municipality in 1863, with only 1,600 inhabitants.